-The level also enables him to manage pace (note where he chooses to slow and pause) in a way that underscores the issues that are specific to the story.
-His delivery is appropriately urgent, but never rushed.
+The level also enables him to manage pace (note where he chooses to slow and pause) in a way that underscores the issues that are specific to the stories he’s sharing.
+His delivery is appropriately urgent when necessary, but never rushed.
 The volume facilitates the pace, and the pace invites us to understand and to think about the story.
-He connects us to the story, as opposed to simply proclaiming the story.
+He connects us to stories, as opposed to simply proclaiming the stories.

 In her book, The Second Circle, world-renowned voice coach Patsy Rodenburg explains that you fundamentally have three choices when you project your voice.